 - 1. The pass mark for all modules is 50% and is the same for all levels of qualification.
 The marks for all assessed elements of a module are summated to derive the overall module mark. - 2.
 By agreement with the student's Programme Director, a maximum of one resubmission of a post-module assignment (by rewriting the topic) and one re-sit of the examination will be permitted per module on a maximum of 2 occasions. - 3.
 Students should be aware however that module examination re-sits and assignment resubmissions are not an automatic right.
-The School of Physics & Astronomy Committee of Examiners has the right to refuse an individual student a re-sit/resubmission opportunity if there is documented evidence that work and/or attendance have been unsatisfactory and if the student has received a formal warning and has not subsequently shown significant improvement. - 4.
+The School of Physics & Astronomy Committee of Examiners has the right to refuse an individual student a resit/resubmission opportunity if there is documented evidence that work and/or attendance have been unsatisfactory and if the student has received a formal warning and has not subsequently shown significant improvement. - 4.
 Students may be awarded a compensated pass for a Masters degree when they fail no more than 15 credits and receive a mark between 40 and 49% for those failed credits.
 The student must also have gained an overall average for all taught credits of 50% or more in order to be granted the compensated pass. - 5.
 Students may be awarded a compensated pass for a Postgraduate Diploma programme when they fail no more than 15 credits and receive a mark between 40 and 49% for those failed credits.
 The student must also have gained an overall average for all taught credits of 50% or more in order to be granted the compensated pass. - 6.
 Students may be awarded a compensated pass for a Postgraduate Certificate programme when they fail no more than 15 credits and receive a mark between 40 and 49% for those failed credits.
 The student must also have gained an overall average for all taught credits of 50% or more in order to be granted the compensated pass. - 7.
 The maximum mark that can be credited for a module which has been failed at the first attempt will be 50%. - 8.
 Students who fail a re-sit or resubmission on any module will be considered to have failed that element of the course in its entirety. - 9.
-Students taking a single module (CPD) who obtain a module mark of 70% or more will be awarded a pass with Distinction.

-- 10.Students seeking a formal qualification who obtain an average module mark of 50%-59% will be awarded a Pass.
+Students seeking a formal qualification who obtain an average module mark of 50%-59% will be awarded a Pass.
 Students seeking a formal qualification who obtain an average module mark of 60%-69% (and 60% on their dissertation if applicable) will be awarded a Merit.
-Students seeking a formal qualification who obtain an average module mark of 70% or more, (and 70% on their dissertation if applicable) will be awarded a Pass with Distinction. - 11.Students seeking a formal qualification who have failed any module at a first attempt will not be eligible for consideration for their qualification to be awarded a Distinction.
+Students seeking a formal qualification who obtain an average module mark of 70% or more, (and 70% on their dissertation if applicable) will be awarded a Pass with Distinction.

+10. Students seeking a formal qualification who have failed any module at a first attempt will not be eligible for consideration for their qualification to be awarded a Distinction.